-Ubuntu 20.04 or later

-For other Linux Operating Systems, please check with CII for support - esp_support@commoninf.com
+Ubuntu 20.04 or later For other Linux Operating Systems, please check with CII support @ <a href="mailto:esp_expectation-combined

-Minimum Linux System Requirements:

-4 CPU 16 GB Memory 100GB Disk Space
+Minimum Linux System Requirements: 4 CPU 16 GB Memory 100GB Disk Space

 Storage

 At its core, ESP is a DataMart of patient EHR data.
 Storage requirements can be significant.
 Storage requirements primarily depend on the number of patients to be included in the ESP system, and the number of years of data the ESP system will support (going back historically and going forward for the planned life of the server, however space can be added later to accommodate events such as Medical Center/Hospital mergers, etc).